 Bring this to a boil, then reduce your heat to low for simmering, cover for 30 minutes.
 This is where it will build some flavor.

 The last step is to add the cream and tortellinis.
 Once the tortellinis have cooked, it’s done!
 Tortellinis only take a couple minutes to cook.
 Once they are puffy and float to the surface, they are done.

 You can sprinkle on some fresh parmesan cheese.

 Since this is such an easy, under 1 hour recipe, it’s important to not skip any steps or ingredients.

-To help build flavor you need to simmer the broth with the vegetables and ground beef for 30 minutes.
+To help build flavor you need to simmer the tomato and chicken broth with the vegetables and ground beef for 30 minutes.
 Don’t go stingy on the time and knock it down to 10 minutes.

-And instead of a boxed chicken broth, I’ll sometimes use water mixed with some chicken better than buillon which is my favorite go to for broth.
+And instead of a boxed chicken broth, I’ll sometimes use water mixed with some chicken better than bouillon which is my favorite go to for broth.

 It’s a thick paste, sold in jar, lasts forever and is really flavorful.
 You do need to cut back on salt when you use it though, so keep that in mind.
 I use it in this minestrone soup and beef stroganoff.